ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 }
 ```

-In the below video we demonstrate uploading "malware" to a ErrTraffic website that we have hijacked with our rogue DB.
+In the below video we demonstrate uploading "malware" to the ErrTraffic website that we have hijacked with our rogue DB.
 We will use our direct access to MySQL to edit the internal file path, embedding a path traversal payload to read `/etc/passwd`:

 <center>
 <video width="1080" height="720" controls="controls">